melissa-olguin/melissa-olguin/README.md

 <!--
 **melissa-olguin/melissa-olguin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Need to do
-- Ibotta sign in to get giftcard and not leave money
+- Ibotta get 20 dollar giftcard and recipt
-- check swagbucks
+- check Swagbucks
-- check commerce bank and pay bill and redeem points
+- check commerce bank and pay the bill and redeem points

 theme change
 https://github.com/anuraghazra/github-readme-stats/blob/master/themes/README.md